The Challenge

 • Atoms: discrete orbital frequencies (quantized structure)

-• Energy transfer: resonant when wave frequency matches orbital frequency
+• Motion transfer: resonant when wave frequency matches orbital frequency

 • Discrete absorption: because orbitals are discrete